James Hamilton Doggart: Family

 Leo gave birth to her and Jimmy's only child, Anthony Hamilton Doggart, in 1940, and moved to a cottage near Marlborough, safely tucked away from German bombs.
 Or so she thought.
 On her way to visit Jimmy in Blackpool, she was caught in an unexpected air raid in Cheltenham.
 The bomb just missed her railway carriage.
 Fire raged around her.
 She calmly picked up her bags and headed straight for the house of Drummond Currie, Jimmy's dissecting partner from his Cambridge days.
 She helped Mrs Currie make tea and successfully completed her journey to Blackpool the following day.

-Leo missed her husband's company and found a house in Wendover, near to his airbase at RAF Halton.
-She made the move in a small Austin car, with a chicken-house on a trailer.
+Leo missed her husband's company and found a house in Wendover, near his airbase at RAF Halton.
+She made the move in a small Austin car, with a chicken house on a trailer.
 In those years of scarcity, the chickens were a major asset, ensuring that Tony had a regular supply of soft-boiled eggs.

 Jimmy was similarly enterprising as a parent.
 He once arranged an aircraft trip to St. Eval, near to where his daughter Sonia's school had been evacuated, and paid her a surprise visit.
 In 1943, he cleverly purchased a large house in Cambridge called Binsted, on the site of what is now Robinson College.
 He, Leo and Tony moved in during the summer of 1946, and Binsted became their first stable home.

 Leo and Jimmy's roots became increasingly intertwined as shared friendships strengthened.
 Jimmy's university friend Jack Sheppard became Provost of King's and they saw a lot of each other.
-Leo's Sunday lunch parties (and her Queen's Pudding) became famous, invitations eagerly accepted.
+Leo's Sunday lunch parties (and her Queen's Pudding) became famous, and invitations were eagerly accepted.
 Some of their closest friends were Noel and Gaby Annan, Tim Munby, Patrick Wilkinson and the man whom Jimmy called "the best man-friend I ever had, and the wisest man I ever knew" – his brother Graham Doggart.
 Leo loved laughing and gossiping with her friends, the closest of whom were Nora David, who later spoke for Labour on education in the House of Lords, and Joyce Carey, the actress at the centre of Noël Coward's circle.

 Jimmy's work required him to spend weekdays in London where he spent many evenings with friends at the Garrick Club.
 A painting still hangs there, depicting a trip by Garrick members to the Derby.
 Jimmy is portrayed rapt in conversation with a colourfully dressed gypsy woman.
 More interested in the mythic than the mundane, he seems unaware that a smudge-faced child, possibly the son of the gypsy, is sneaking his little hand into his pocket.